Some Questions around The Hilbert 16th Problem

-\textbf{ Example 2}.Let an analytic vector field on sphere has a center and a limit cycle Simultaneously then $C(X)$,the analytic centralizer, has dimension one. put $V = Vander pol vector feld$ then $C(V)$ has at most two dimension.(what is the exact dimension of centralizer of van $derpol$ vector field?).
-In the example 1,$C(X)$ is a 2 dimensional lie algebra while the centralizer of the following vector field(as a vector field on the plane or sphere) is a 4 dimensional space
+\textbf{ Example 2} Let an analytic vector field $X$ on sphere has a center and a limit cycle simultaneously.
+Then its analytic centralizer $\mathcal{C}(X)$ consisting of all analytic vector field $Y$ with $[Y,X]=0$ has dimension one.
+Let $V$ be the Van der pol then $\mathcal{C}(V)$ has at most two dimension.(What is the exact dimension of centralizer of Van der pol vector field?).
+In the example 1,$\mathcal{C}(X)$ is a 2 dimensional lie algebra while the centralizer of the following vector field(as a vector field on the plane or sphere) is a 4 dimensional space